 - Is it beneficial for investors in developed markets to diversify across the Asian markets?

 This Journal plans to enhance knowledge on business and accounting practices in the Asian countries.
 For each issue of the AJBA, we hope to achieve a balanced coverage on the different aspects of business and accounting problems in Malaysia and other Asian countries, and that it includes articles contributed by Asian and non-Asian authors.

-In recognition of AJBA's excellent performance, the Malaysian Ministry of Higher Education conferred AJBA with the status of CREAM 2016.
+In recognition of AJBA's excellent performance, the Malaysian Ministry of Higher Education conferred AJBA with the status of CREAM 2016 and 2019.

 The financial support of the Malaysian Accountancy Research and Education Foundation (MAREF) is gratefully acknowledged.